kLinus/Ouroboros_Puzzle_Game/README.txt

 Ouroboros_Puzzle_Game - You are an entity comprised of puzzle pieces.
-	GOAL:  Connect 3 of your puzzle pieces to decrease the size of your entity
-	GOAL2: Defeat your enemy by connecting more of your own pieces and completing your body first

-Movement - Spring based movement
--HEAD -> Doubly Linked List of pieces
---CHILDREN -> pieces of a certain shape

-Collision - 2D Sprite on top of plane
+Battle your enemy by taking his pieces.
+Combine pieces in order to increase your speed, rotation, and devouring delay.

+This game is an entry for the Global Game Jam 2012.
+The theme of the jam was Ouroboros (http://en.wikipedia.org/wiki/Ouroboros).
+The original concept was to create a puzzle game of a snake having to eat it's own tail to make matches.
+However, the team that was assembled for the project was composed of competitive game developers.
+We then decided to turn it into a 2-Player strategy/fighter.